Trask Coliseum

 Trask Coliseum is a 5,200-seat multi-purpose arena in Wilmington, North Carolina.

+History

 The coliseum was opened in 1977 and named after Raiford Graham Trask, a trustee of Wilmington College.

 It is home to the University of North Carolina at Wilmington Seahawks basketball team, as well as some graduations for New Hanover County high schools.

+Performances

 The hard rock group Cinderella performed at the arena on September 1, 1989.